Th3Whit3Wolf/bloggly/api/prisma/seeds/posts/raphlinus/2019-11-21-reactive-ui.md

 ### Imgui

-[Imgui][Dear ImGui] is, as one can infer from the name, very much based on traces rather than stored trees.
+[Imgui][dear imgui] is, as one can infer from the name, very much based on traces rather than stored trees.
 You can see basically the whole pipeline as a fused traversal of the app state, pushing draw objects to a GL context.

 The "expand" pattern I identified above for the render object to draw transformation is expressed in a particularly clean way in imgui, it's just function calls.
 But I think the patterns here are relatively common in the different frameworks, and "expand" transformations are not especially difficult to express.

 ### Flutter

-Touching just highlights, one of the most notable things about [Flutter](https://flutter.dev/) is that it does *not* fuse the widget and render object trees, having separate stored trees for both, and using the [createElement()](https://api.flutter.dev/flutter/widgets/Widget/createElement.html) method to do an expand-style transformation from one to the other.
+Touching just highlights, one of the most notable things about [Flutter](https://flutter.dev/) is that it does _not_ fuse the widget and render object trees, having separate stored trees for both, and using the [createElement()](https://api.flutter.dev/flutter/widgets/Widget/createElement.html) method to do an expand-style transformation from one to the other.

 ### Jetpack Compose

 There are a few notable things about [Jetpack Compose](https://developer.android.com/jetpack/compose).
 Where Flutter favors stored trees for both widgets and render objects, Jetpack Compose favors a trace style, but its compose buffer is actually something of a hybrid.
-The main structure expression of the output tree is trace (with our friends "push" and "pop" visible as [startGroup()](https://developer.android.com/reference/kotlin/androidx/compose/Composer.html#startGroup(kotlin.Any)) and [endGroup()](https://developer.android.com/reference/kotlin/androidx/compose/Composer.html#endGroup()), respectively, also note the key path fragment in that API), but this is not the whole story.
-The composer can also hold *state* associated with a particular node, with a fairly rich API for accessing the state, for example, [changed()](https://developer.android.com/reference/kotlin/androidx/compose/Composer.html#changed(androidx.compose.Composer.changed.T)) to do some diffing based on that state.
+The main structure expression of the output tree is trace (with our friends "push" and "pop" visible as [startGroup()](<https://developer.android.com/reference/kotlin/androidx/compose/Composer.html#startGroup(kotlin.Any)>) and [endGroup()](<https://developer.android.com/reference/kotlin/androidx/compose/Composer.html#endGroup()>), respectively, also note the key path fragment in that API), but this is not the whole story.
+The composer can also hold _state_ associated with a particular node, with a fairly rich API for accessing the state, for example, [changed()](<https://developer.android.com/reference/kotlin/androidx/compose/Composer.html#changed(androidx.compose.Composer.changed.T)>) to do some diffing based on that state.

 This hybrid nature, I think, gives Jetpack Compose a considerable amount of flexibility.
 But I think it's also (fitting a team at Google) complex, and in particular I would say that always starting from the root is a good simplification in druid, as opposed to this "recompose" business which is about restarting an incremental computation in the middle of the tree.